-You can run the Plex client app on just about any device that’s out there, so the odds are good that you already own a compatible one.
-But if you’re thinking of buying a new streaming device anyway, we recommend the Roku Streaming Stick+, Apple TV 4K, or Nvidia Shield TV, for the best Plex experience.
+As far as the Plex Client Player goes, you can run the client app on just about any device that’s out there, so the odds are good that you already own a compatible one from web browsers to Amazon Fire TV, Chromecast, Roku, or various smart TVs.
+If you’re thinking of buying a new streaming device anyway, we recommend the Roku Streaming Stick 4k, Apple TV 4K, or Nvidia Shield TV for the best Plex experience.

 How do I install and use Plex?

-You can store your movies, music, and other files, anywhere you like, in as many different folders or hard drives (both locally, or on network shares) and Plex will keep everything organized.
+Step 3: You can store your movies, music, and other files anywhere you like, in as many different folders or hard drives (both locally or on network shares) and Plex will keep everything organized.
 However, there’s one small catch: Plex has a preference for how different file types are named.

-For every kind of file e.g. movies, multipart movies, TV shows that have multiple seasons and episodes, etc, there’s a Plex-preferred naming style.
-If you have a lot of files, renaming them doesn’t have to be a manual process: MacOS has a great built-in file renaming function as does Windows 10.
+For every kind of file (movies, multi-part movies, TV shows that have multiple seasons and episodes, etc.), there’s a Plex-preferred naming style.
+If you have a lot of files, renaming them doesn’t have to be a manual process: macOS has a great, built-in file-renaming function, as does Windows 10.
 You can always skip this step — Plex will still let you access and play your files even if they aren’t named using Plex’s conventions, but it may have a hard time identifying what the file is, so you may not get all of the rich data from the web that makes using Plex so enjoyable.

-To quickly check that everything is as it should be, click the home button in the web app interface.
-You should see your movies, music, and any other media you added during setup, beginning to populate, along with their respective poster or album art.
+Step 5: To quickly check that everything is as it should be, click the Home button in the web app interface.
+You should see your movies, music, and any other media you added during setup beginning to populate, along with their respective poster or album art.

-If they don’t look quite right at first, wait a few minutes as it can take time for Plex to find all of the relevant info.
-To play a file, simply mouse over the thumbnail, and click the play button.
+Step 6: If they don’t look quite right at first, wait a few minutes, as it can take time for Plex to find all of the relevant info.
+To play a file, simply mouse over the thumbnail and click the Play button.

 How do I play Plex files on my TV or other devices?